- Jacksonville University (B.S., 2008)

 - United States Court of Federal Claims

-Prior to joining the Firm, Ms. Proctor worked on FDA regulatory matters, including advising clients on food, food additives, and food packaging.
-Before working in private practice, she served as the senior law clerk to the Honorable Deborah A. Robinson at the U.S. District Court for the District of Columbia, where she drafted orders, reports and recommendations, and decisions on motions.
-She also clerked at the U.S. Court of Federal Claims, Office of Special Masters following law school.
+Prior to joining the Firm, Ms. Proctor worked in a global FDA practice where she advised clients on various FDA regulatory matters.
+Before working in private practice, she clerked for the Honorable Deborah A. Robinson at the U.S. District Court for the District of Columbia and at the U.S. Court of Federal Claims, Office of Special Masters.